Brussels Things To Do With Kids

 Kids Travel Free

 Metro: In Brussels, the metro (not the train), tram, and bus rides are free for kids under six as long as they are with a paying adult.
 A ticket for a child between the ages of 6 and 11 usually costs about half as much as a ticket for an adult.
-Children over 12 have to pay the extra cost, or the full price for an adult ticket.
+Children over 12 must pay the extra or total price for an adult ticket.

 In short, kids under six can ride the metro, tram, and bus system STIB/MIVB for free, and kids between the ages of 6 and 11 pay less.
 At the same time, the SNCB/NMBS national railroad company lets kids under 12 have free access as long as they are with an adult with a ticket.